AstraZeneca/runnable/docs/example/secrets.md

 !!! info annotate inline end "from magnus import get_secret"

     Secrets is the only interface that you are required to "import magnus" in your python application.

     Native python and Jupyter notebooks can use this API.
 We currently do not support shell tasks with secrets from this interface.
 (1)

 1. Using environment variables to access secrets is one pattern works in all environments.

-=== "Dotenv format"
+=== "dotenv format"

+    The dotenv format for providing secrets.
+Ideally, this file should not be part of the version control but present during development phase.

+    The file is assumed to be present in ```examples/secrets.env``` for this example.

-    ```shell
+    ```shell linenums="1"
     --8<-- "examples/secrets.env"
     ```